 There is and has been a national crisis of opioid abuse in our country.
-Opioids are prescribed painkillers, synthetic opioids, and illegal drugs such as Codeine, Heroin, Hydrocodone, Hydromorphone, Methadone, Morphine and Oxycodone.
-Some of these are prescribed on a daily basis for pain.
-Some patients such as those who suffer severe pain due to cancer, are prescribed more than one.
-One prescription may be long-acting pain medication, and another may be a short-acting pain pill in case there is some breakthrough pain that isn’t affected by the current medication.
+Opioids are prescribed painkillers, synthetic opioids, and illegal drugs such as Codeine, Heroin, Hydrocodone, Hydromorphone, Methadone, Morphine, and Oxycodone.
+Some of these are prescribed daily for pain.
+Some patients, such as those suffering from severe cancer pain, are prescribed more than one.
+One prescription may be a long-acting pain medication, and another may be a short-acting pain pill if there is some breakthrough pain that isn’t affected by the current medication.

 Some of these short-acting medications include fentanyl patches or lozenges.
-According to the National Institute on Drug Abuse (NIH), Fentanyl is a powerful synthetic opioid that is similar to morphine but is 50 to 100 times more potent.
+According to the National Institute on Drug Abuse (NIH), Fentanyl is a powerful synthetic opioid similar to morphine but is 50 to 100 times more potent.
 It is a prescription drug that is also made and used illegally.
-Like morphine, it is a medicine that is typically used to treat patients with severe pain, especially after surgery.
+Like morphine, it is a medicine typically used to treat patients with severe pain, especially after surgery.
 It is also sometimes used to treat patients with chronic pain who are physically tolerant to other opioids.
-Tolerance occurs when you need a higher and/or more frequent amount of a drug to get the desired effects.
+Tolerance occurs when you need a higher and/or more frequent drug to get the desired effects.

 Fentanyl is Leading to Many Overdoses

-Doctors and pharmacists must be specially trained when it comes to prescribing fentanyl to a patient who is already on some sort of other pain medication to avoid an accidental overdose.
-It is important for them to know just how long fentanyl stays in your system.
-Fentanyl can leave your system from 11 to 22 hours, but there are several factors that impact how long fentanyl stays in your system, including:
+Doctors and pharmacists must be specially trained when prescribing fentanyl to a patient who is already on some other pain medication to avoid an accidental overdose.
+They need to know just how long fentanyl stays in your system.
+Fentanyl can leave your system from 11 to 22 hours, but several factors impact how long fentanyl remains in your system, including:

-- How frequently it is used – fentanyl can build up in someone’s system, the longer it’s taken, therefore, longer to exit
+- How frequently it is used – fentanyl can build up in someone’s system; the longer it’s taken, therefore, the longer to exit.

-- Method of use – The way the drug is administered has an effect on how long it stays in the system – By way of injection leaves the body quicker than if one was to snort it.
+- Method of use – The way the drug is administered affects how long it stays in the system – Injection leaves the body quicker than if one was to snort it.

-- Age – Younger people may have more of a tolerance than an older person, which then may only need a little to be affected.
+- Age – Younger people may have more tolerance than older people, which may only need a little to be affected.

-- Health – Those who are healthy with healthy organs may pass the drug more quickly than one that has bad health.
+- Health – Those with healthy organs may pass the drug more quickly than those with terrible health.

-Fentanyl shows up in the body’s different fluids such as urine, blood, saliva, sweat, and it can also be detected through your hair.
-It is broken down through the liver before leaving the body through urine mainly.
+Fentanyl shows up in the body’s different fluids, such as urine, blood, saliva, and sweat, and it can also be detected through your hair.
+It is broken down through the liver before leaving the body through urine.
 There is no way to flush the drug out quicker since it needs to pass through the liver.
-But if you feel you want fentanyl out of your system because you have a feeling you’ve taken too many opiates, and you may overdose you need to get ahold of naloxone.
+But if you feel you want fentanyl out of your system as you think you’ve taken too many opiates and may overdose, you need to get ahold of naloxone.
 While it does not take the drug out of your system, it does block the opiate receptors, which makes the user go into precipitated withdrawals, but it is better than an overdose.

 Allure Detox is Here to Help